|

 Modernization of Healthcare Infrastructure

 A notable impact of this transformation is the connectivity between rural areas and urban healthcare hubs through telemedicine services like eSanjeevani, which has already served over 340 million patients.
 This has significantly expanded the outreach of medical services, ensuring that even those in remote areas have access to quality healthcare through a network of more than 176,000 connected health and wellness centers.
-The modernized healthcare infrastructure has also led to the establishment of specialty hospitals, with plans for over 200 district-level cancer centers to cater specifically to the growing burden of non-communicable diseases.
+The modernized healthcare infrastructure has also led to the establishment of specialty hospitals, with plans for over 200 district-level cancer centers to address the growing burden of non-communicable diseases.

 Increasing Penetration of Connected Devices and Instruments in Hospitals